E-daw/Fedora-Tips/README.md

   Per game in steam, place this command in your launch arguments...

-      gamescope -W 3840 -H 2160 -r 240 -- gamemoderun %command% //Replace parameters with your monitors resolution and refreshrate.
+      gamescope -f -W 3840 -H 2160 -r 240 -- gamemoderun %command% //Replace parameters with your monitors resolution and refreshrate.

-      gamescope -w 2560 -h 1440 -W 3840 -H 2160 -r 240 -F fsr --hdr-enabled --adaptive-sync -- %command% //Example with FSR, HDR and adaptive sync.
+      gamescope -f -w 2560 -h 1440 -W 3840 -H 2160 -r 240 -F fsr --hdr-enabled --adaptive-sync -- %command% //Example with FSR, HDR and adaptive sync.
 NOTE for FSR, this only uses FSR 1.0.
 If the game features a higher version please use that instead.